The Second Annual Report

-The Second Annual Report is the debut album by English industrial music group Throbbing Gristle, released in November 1977 through Industrial Records.
+The Second Annual Report is the debut album by the English industrial music group Throbbing Gristle, released in November 1977 through Industrial Records.
 It contains live and studio recordings made from October 1976 to September 1977.
 The Second Annual Report is considered one of the first industrial albums.

 Background

 The original vinyl edition went through several pressings.
 Industrial Records's original pressing totaled 785 copies, while Fetish Records pressed 2,000 copies.
 Fetish would press the album twice more after the original Industrial Records master plates were destroyed.
 The third edition was included in the five-album Throbbing Gristle box set; the album was recut to play backwards and included a chamber orchestra on the track "After Cease to Exist".
 The Fetish plates were reused to cut pressings for Mute Records and Celluloid Records, the latter of which is known for its poor sound quality and was supposedly released without the band's permission.

 A portion of "Down on the Street" by the Stooges can be heard at the end of "Maggot Death (Live at Brighton)".